acristofari/as-zsl/README.md

 [A. Cristofari (2024).
 A decomposition method for lasso problems with zero-sum constraint.
 European Journal of Operational Research 306(1), 358–369](https://doi.org/10.1016/j.ejor.2022.09.030).

-Author's note: due to a mistake during the publication process, problem (1) is erroneously referred to as (A.3) throughout the paper (an arXiv version is available which might help)
+Author's note: due to a mistake during the publication process, problem (1) is erroneously referred to as (A.3) throughout the paper (an arXiv version is available which might help).

 ## Author